 Q: Are the meetings held in-person or virtually?

 A: There is some flexibility to meet in-person or online.
 Each Change Club will work together to decide on a format that works best for their group.

 Q: When do the meetings begin?

-A: Some communities will start their meetings as soon as all Change Club Members are identified, and some communities will wait for a second round before meeting (approximately three years later).
+A: Some communities have started their meetings, and some communities will wait for a second round before meeting (approximately three years later).

 Q. Will this work be evaluated?

 A: Yes.
 We will ask you to provide annual behavioral and health information to help us measure the effectiveness of this program.